pedrosecchi67/LovelacePM/README.md

 # LovelacePM

-## Open source, Python-interpretable 3D vortex panel method code for optimized full aircraft configuration analysis
+LovelacePM is an open source, Python-interpretable 3D vortex panel method code for optimized full aircraft configuration analysis.

-This program is meant to provide optimized access to three-dimentional, viscous-corrected potential flow calculations in the easy-to-access fashion preferred for optimization purposes in academia.
+It provides optimized access to three-dimentional, viscous-corrected potential flow calculations in the easy-to-access fashion preferred for optimization purposes in academia.

+Named after Ada Lovelace and her fascination for flying machines!

-### Quick start
+## Quick start

-# Defining a wing
+### Defining a wing

 To install LovelacePM, use: